-View poetry, artwork, and video from the Fall 2021 program at the upcoming exhibition, American Stories: An exhibition of poems inspired by ARRIVALS.
+View poetry, artwork, and video from the Fall 2021 program here, American Stories: An exhibition of poems inspired by ARRIVALS.

 To see footage from recent Thinking Through the Arts events click here.

-Thinking Through the Arts is made possible in part by the Institute of Museum and Library Services and with additional support from Gail and Caesar Bryan and the C. B. Sweatt Foundation
+Thinking Through the Arts is made possible with support from Rea Charitable Trust, the Thomas and Agnes Carvel Foundation, Gail and Caesar Bryan, and the C. B. Sweatt Foundation.

 Thinking Through the Arts engages students' looking, writing, critical thinking and artistic skills.

 Thinking Through the Arts culminating poetry and dance presentation by six grade students from Thomas Cornell Academy.
 Photo by Margaret Fox.